blueluna/nrf52840-experiments/nrf52840-dk/README.md

 ## Receive only

-Use the `receive_rtfm` example to do recive only.
+Use the `receive` example to do recive only.
 The recieve only code is fairly stable.

 ## Send beacon